BS 7671 Compliant

 Identify the circuit parameters

-Determine the design current (Ib) per phase in amperes, the cable run length (L) in metres from the distribution board to the furthest point, whether the load is balanced or unbalanced, and the circuit type (lighting or power).
+Determine the design current (Ib) per phase in amperes, the run length (L) in metres from the distribution board to the furthest point, whether the load is balanced or unbalanced, and the circuit type (lighting or power).

 2